mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 Vedanā is *reception*: to receive something.
 If they bump each other, your six [sense] organs contact with six [sense] objects, and then there is a big shock, [like the] two goats bumping into each other – and if you get a shock, your body starts to work.
 That is feeling, vedanā.
 You immediately receive something.

 And also when you receive something, there is the function which is called *grasping*: attaching to something.
-This is a quality of vedanā, feeling. (*Transcriber’s Note*: *upādāna* or grasping is the ninth link in Twelvefold Causation.
+This is a quality of vedanā, feeling. (*Transcriber’s Note:* *upādāna* or grasping is the ninth link in Twelvefold Causation.
 It follows *taṇhā* or craving, which follows vedanā.)

-And also, where the *vedanā* is located, that’s interesting. (*Transcriber’s Note*: It is not completely clear what “where the vedanā is located” means.)
+And also, where the *vedanā* is located, that’s interesting. (*Transcriber’s Note:* It is not completely clear what “where the vedanā is located” means.)
 Essentially, feeling is very quiet, tranquil.
 You don’t know that, but the original nature of *vedanā* is very tranquil.
 And also, the original nature of *vedanā* creates wholesome behavior in the human mind.
 This is the original nature of human feeling.
 That’s why through feeling you can create the religious sense, and the musical or artistic sense.

 That’s why we educate little children.
 You know the Japanese teacher of [violin] music, Mr. Suzuki?
 Suzuki’s Method.
 He teaches music to the little children.
 They don’t understand music, originally.
 But originally human beings have feeling.
 That feeling is really accepting everything.
 By bumping into each other, getting a big shock – that is *contact* – very naturally you can educate that feeling.
 Particularly in small children, it’s pretty easy to grow, to educate, such a quiet, tranquil feeling.
 That’s why Mr. Suzuki always teaches us in that way.